EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 - Database A gets truncated at time X
 - We populate the delta table with every primary key in the table before truncation (assuming we can get at it)
-- That's it!
+- That’s it!
 Bucardo does its normal thing as if we just deleted a whole bunch of rows on A, and in theory deletes them from B as well.

 Comments on this strategy welcome!